PeterCullenBurbery/notes/ideas-for-today/idea-for-today-notes.md

 add unix timestamp to Sharex.
 aquatic is back up in the air.
 God's name is not (present).
-Fashion-MNIST

-Created by Zalando Research as a more challenging drop-in replacement for MNIST.

-Same structure: 28×28 grayscale images, 60k training, 10k test.

-But instead of digits, it contains 10 categories of fashion items, such as:

-T-shirt/top

-Trouser

-Pullover

-Dress

-Coat

-Sandal

-Shirt

-Sneaker

-Bag

-Ankle boot

-Why It Exists

-MNIST was considered “too easy” — modern models achieve near-perfect accuracy.

-Fashion-MNIST offers a dataset with the same format and size but harder classification problem.

-Fashion-MNIST.
-Anytime you can more fashion, good.
-That's exactly why.
-That's why I play fashion.
-(That's exactly why I play fashion. well, pooh).

 respond to Melissa Anderson.
 get pants from Amazon.
 check that the unix timestamp includes milliseconds.